JakeSteam/blog-personal/_posts/2023-12-10-reviewing-every-jingle-jam-2023-game-2.md

 To [quote Sips](https://youtu.be/fdkvJgDnBHg?t=2563) from a couple of days ago: "Yeah, this really sucks".

 *PS: No screenshots because Steam apparently didn't save any of them, oops!*

-## Uncategorised

-The Entropy Centre - Do Some Science
-The Red Lantern - Dog Sledding Adventures